Presence-Event Berlin

 Evening programme

-On the second day of the event (23 June 2026), we invite all visitors to join us for an evening get-together in Berlin to round off the day.
-We will create an informal setting for personal exchanges, stimulating conversations and new encounters in a relaxed atmosphere with refreshing drinks and musical accompaniment.
+On the second day of the event (23 June 2026), we invited all visitors to join us for an evening get-together in Berlin to round off the day.
+We created an informal setting for personal exchanges, inspiring conversations, and new encounters in a relaxed atmosphere, accompanied by drinks and music.

 Stage programme